🚚 Free delivery in France from %currency%%amount% of purchase

 What is gum arabic?

-When the bark of an acacia tree is damaged—by an animal, the wind, or a deliberate incision—the tree secretes a thick sap that hardens on contact with the air.
+When the bark of an acacia tree is damaged—by an animal, the wind, or a deliberate cut—the tree secretes a thick sap that hardens on contact with the air.
 This is gum arabic.
-Harvesters collect these solidified pieces, sort them by color and quality, and then package them in granules, powder, or raw pieces.
+Harvesters collect these solidified pieces, sort them by color and quality, and then package them as granules, powder, or raw pieces.

 Physically, it appears as small tears, granules, or translucent pieces, often white to pale yellow in color.
 Its texture is sticky and viscous, giving it high adhesion.